FX4BIZ/FX4BIZ-REST/README.md

 URL: /account
 ```
 By submitting a new account, supply the relevant details in order to pay a beneficiary.
-The beneficiary account can be a `wallet` account if your beneficiary has already an account with FX4BIZ.
-The big asset of submitting payments between two `wallet` accounts is the access to a free of charge and instant transfer.

 *Caution.* All your own `wallet` accounts are created automatically when subscribing with FX4BIZ.